nienen/Using-Amplify-Deploy-Sumerian-Chatbot/README.md

 </center>

 - Insert the values for __Name__ and __Alias__, these inputs reference the Amazon Lex chatbot what you created.

+    > Bot name is created by youself, Alias name is test

+    > This step gives Maya the ability of Amazon Lex chatbot

 <center>